HIV-related Insomnia and Inflammation

 Time Frame

-Change is IL-6 levels at 12 and 24 weeks
+Change in IL-6 Levels at 24 Weeks

-Circulating interleukin-6 levels will be measured
+Circulating interleukin-6 levels will be measured.
+Interleukin-6 is a measure of systemic inflammation.

-Change is sCD14 levels at 12 and 24 weeks
+Change is sCD14 Levels at 24 Weeks

-Circulating soluble CD14 levels will be measured
+Circulating soluble CD14 levels will be measured.
+Soluble CD14 is a measure of monocyte activation.

-Change in sCD163 levels at 12 and 24 weeks
+Change in sCD163 Levels at 24 Weeks

-Circulating soluble CD163 levels will be measured
+Circulating soluble CD163 levels will be measured.
+Soluble CD163 is a measure of monocyte/macrophage activation.

-Change in CD14+CD16+ monocytes at 12 and 24 weeks
+Change in CD14+CD16+ Monocytes at 24 Weeks

-Change in hsCRP levels at 12 weeks
+Change in hsCRP Levels at 12 Weeks

 Time Frame: Baseline and 12 weeks